IzyumovMaxim/async-rag-system/README.md

 A list comprehension is a compact way to create lists in Python.
 It consists of an expression followed by a "for" clause, then zero or more "if" clauses.

-According to the Python documentation, [SOURCE 1], a list comprehension is defined as:
+According to the Python documentation [SOURCE 1], a list comprehension is defined as:

 "A compact way to create lists.
 It consists of an expression followed by a 'for' clause, then zero or more 'if' clauses."